 In recent years, Bryan has mixed songs by a variety of artists, including U2 and One Republic (including a song on the platinum-selling Native album), Jem, and Meiko.
 He has recorded Cheap Trick, Duran Duran, Richie Sambora, Delta Rae, and others.
 His work for Train includes recording songs on Save Me San Francisco, including “Hey Soul Sister,” a single that went six times platinum.
 He earned a Norwegian platinum record for engineering and mixing Big Bang’s Edendale.
 And he recorded the Raconteurs, Fleet Foxes, Iggy Pop, Queens of the Stone Age, Cold War Kids, Damien Rice, the Eels, and Autolux for Nigel Godrich’s well-received From the Basement series.

 Bryan's mixing studio is equipped with ProTools HDX running on a MacPro.
 His collection of analog outboard gear includes an EMT 140 plate reverb, a Retro Sta-Level, a Distressor, an 1176, Transient Designers, guitar pedals like Memory Man, Holy Grail and others, a rack mount sans amp, a dbx 120x and a Leslie speaker cabinet.
 For plug-ins, he uses UAD, Soundtoys, FabFilter, Waves, Altiverb, Valhalla and much more.
 He runs Apogee converters into a Folcrom analog summing mixer fitted with JCF Audio LEVR active summing modules.
 His stereo bus features an NTI EQ3D equalizer and Dramastic Obsidian compressor.
 He uses Dynaudio speakers, as well as other smaller format real world tests.

 Bryan prides himself on professionalism and warmth in the studio.
 It’s his mission to help musicians produce their best work by creating an environment where they have the courage to take risks and be the best version of themselves.
 Bryan's long-term clients appreciate the trust they've built with him so they can push each other creatively.
-Through this collaboration, he hopes his musical ear and technical expertise lead to sounds that appeal to the heart as well as the head.
+Through this collaboration, he hopes his musical ear and technical expertise lead to sounds that appeal to the heart as well as the mind.